mozilla-services/qdo/DESIGN.rst

 - health check (process runs in fg mode, so process presence?)

-  - Looking at zookeeper should also reveal health, as dead processes will lose their session state in zookeeper, and cause a rebalance, logging the rebalance should help diagnose issues in health.
+  - Looking at zookeeper should also reveal health, as dead processes will lose their session state in zookeeper, and cause a re-balance, logging the re-balance should help diagnose issues in health.
 - counter for num of processed tasks (success, failure)
-- counter for zookeeper rebalance triggers
+- counter for zookeeper re-balance triggers
 - timing info on queuey connect, task execution

 command line tool